 Through the planning process, Parks staff sought stakeholder and public input to help develop the goals, general plan concepts, and desired recreational amenities.
 The plan is intended to be flexible in order to adapt to changing community needs and funding sources.

 On August 8, 2017, the Washtenaw County Parks and Recreation Commission adopted the park's Site Master Plan.
+Since that time, staff has been working with a consultant to develop a detailed Site Implementation Plan.

 Visit our Park Development page to learn more.
 Updates will be posted as available.